top of page

 The letter is to confirm that you are getting treatment for your PTSD and in need of a service dog or animal.
 The letter should state:

-A. You are in treatment for PTSD or MST
+A. You are in treatment for PTSD or any form of PST

 B. You have a need for a “Service Animal” or “Service Dog”, not an “Emotional Support Animal”.